 Get Firewise has a pre-school fire safety programme, Get Out, Stay Out, which is designed to teach young children about fire safety – and focuses on escaping from the home safely in a fire.

 Parents Centre is the primary provider of antenatal Education and childbirth support in New Zealand, with 120 plus diploma and certified Childbirth Educators.

-Parenting magazine – With your family all the way.
+Grapevine magazine – With your family all the way.
 Whether your kids are babies or in their teens, Parenting magazine is a treasure trove of articles on handling behaviour, establishing values and creating a childhood to remember.
 Learn how to grow creative children with “can-do” attitudes – and have a great time along the way.
-Parenting magazine from The Parenting Place lets parents know it’s okay to have values and boundaries, and gives practical tools to help put them in place.

 And while it appears to be an American website (and therefore the links, resources and regulations will be related to the US) there are some interesting pages on the Review Lab site – related to both Parenting and Child Safety.